Creating Your Project

 Make sure you change your password to something unique.

-If your password is the default password, your RCON will not work.
+If your password is the default password, your RCon will not work.

 Step 5: Start the Server